hengenlab/temp_dependent_predation/dlc_data_extraction/mouse/README.md

 #### <ins>Execution</ins>
 - To run the script, simply execute it in a Python environment.
 Ensure that paths specified for input files and output directories are correct and exist.

+## 2. r_run_capture_dlc_features_all_temphum_ckbn.py: Overview
+This Python script further processes DLC prey capture data by associating it with temperature and humidity readings.
+The script reads an input CSV file containing consolidated DLC features from every trial, appends temperature and humidity data to each trial, and generates a consolidated output CSV file.

+### Script Explanation

+#### <ins>Load Initial Data</ins>
+- The file for the consolidated DLC features from every trial `capture_dlc_features_all_ckbn_final.csv` is read into a pandas DataFrame named `df_subset`.

+#### <ins>Data Processing Steps</ins>
+1. **Add Arena Number:**
+    - The correct experimental arena number is added based on each animal, stored in a new column named `arenanum`.

+2. **Create Trial ID:**
+    - Unique trial IDs are created for each trial, using the `date`, `arenanum`, and `trial_daily` columns in `df_subset`, storing in a new column named `id`.

+3. **Append Temperature and Humidity Data:**
+    - The script then iterates through each unique trial ID present in `df_subset`.
+    - For each unique trial ID, the corresponding temperature and humidity data that matches that date and arena are loaded.
+    - The subset of temperature and humidity data corresponding to the in-trial time range is extracted, and various statistical measures (e.g., median, mean, max, min) are calculated and appended.

+#### <ins>Save Processed Data</ins>
+- The consolidated data is saved to a CSV file, either creating a new file or appending to an existing one (i.e.,`capture_dlc_features_all_temphum_ckbn_final.csv`).